Atul1433/interview-handbook/Oop/opp.md

 ```
 👉 In interview: emphasize **“Abstraction allows my CheckoutService to depend on IPayment, not concrete classes.
 This follows Dependency Inversion and allows easy extensibility.”**

+### Interface
+**Defination :** An interface defines a contract that classes or structs must follow.
+It contains only declarations—no implementation.
+Interfaces promote loose coupling, polymorphism, and testability.

+“An interface defines what a class can do, but not how it does it.”

 ### 3. Inheritance (Code Reuse + Hierarchy)

 **Definition:** Inheritance is a mechanism where a child class (derived class) can reuse fields and methods from a parent class (base class).